Raymond’s·Ballot

 Strengths

-• +Only candidate with cabinet executive experience
+• +Only candidate with cabinet-level executive experience

-• +Strong Latino base and bilingual appeal
+• +Strong Latino base, bilingual appeal, and labor/healthcare trust

 Challenges

-• Has to share Latino vote with Villaraigosa
+• Shares the Latino vote with Villaraigosa

 Issue-by-issue